jbloit/auv3_juce_gen/pelican_docs/content/01_basic_effect.md

 So what I'll do is take this code as a starting point now, basically copy the plugin processor code and the gen exported code into chorus project: ie replace the plugin part of the code but keep the processor part of the project (the chorus gen effect)

+-> the resulting auv3 never loads...

+### 4. Fresh start
+Getting confused here, too many variables.
+I'll start fresh with a new plugin code, without gen, that loads.
+Then incrementally incorporate gen code to see when things stop working.